casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 ![](../../_static/img/red_pitaya/tut_adc_dac/tut_adc_dac_outputs_dir_files.png)

 ## Programming the FPGA (Zynq PL) ##
 Reconfiguration of the Red Pitaya's Zynq is done via the casperfpga python library.
-The casperfpga package for python, created by the SA-SKA group, wraps the Telnet commands in python. and is probably the most commonly used in the CASPER community.
+The casperfpga package for python, created by the SA-SKA group, wraps the Telnet commands in python. and is commonly used in the CASPER community.
 We will focus on programming and interacting with the Programmable Logic (PL) of the Zynq using this method.

 #### Getting the required packages ####

 These are pre-installed on the server in the workshop and you do not need to do any further configuration, but if you are not working from the lab then refer to the How To Setup CasperFpga Python Packages document for setting up the python libraries for casperfpga.
-This can be found in the "casperfpga" github repo located in GitHub and the ReadtheDocs casperfpga documentation link:
+This can be found in the "casperfpga" github repo located on GitHub and the ReadtheDocs casperfpga documentation link:

 [https://github.com/casper-astro/casperfpga](https://github.com/casper-astro/casperfpga)